Hardanger fiddle: Use in film

 The hardanger fiddle was used in the soundtracks of The Lord of the Rings: The Two Towers, and The Lord of the Rings: The Return of the King composed by Howard Shore, to provide the main voice for the Rohan theme.
-The use of the hardanger fiddle in this movie, however, is far from traditional since the theme does not make noticeable use of the usual practice of bowing on two strings at a time for harmony.
-The violinist also used vibrato, which is not traditionally used since the slight variance in pitch interferes with the sympathetic resonance of the under-strings.
+The use of the hardanger fiddle in this movie, however, is far from traditional: the theme does not use the idiomatic double stops, and the violinist also used vibrato, which is not traditionally used.
 It was also used by composer John Powell and played by Dermot Crehan in the DreamWorks film How to Train Your Dragon for the main romantic theme.

 The hardanger fiddle is also featured in the soundtrack of Armageddon (composed by Trevor Rabin), and in Fargo (composed by Carter Burwell).
 In the latter, the context is a little more traditional—the main theme it plays is an arrangement of a Norwegian folk song entitled "The Lost Sheep".

 Steven Van Zandt used the hardanger fiddle in the theme song he wrote for the TV series Lilyhammer.

 In the Japanese animated movie Tales from Earthsea it is played by Rio Yamase.

 The hardanger fiddle is featured in the soundtrack of the 2017 film Dunkirk, as well as the soundtrack for the 2021 Loki series.